-- 10.01 An ETF may offer units by any of the following methods: - (a) An offer for subscription; - (b) A placement; or - (c) Such other methods as may be acceptable by the SC. - 10.02 For the purpose of paragraph 10.01, any offering of units of a leveraged or an inverse ETF can only be made to the categories of investors set out in Part I, Schedule 6 and 7 of the CMSA. - 10.03 The SC has the discretion not to allow any particular method of offering chosen by the ETF if it is of the view that the method in question is not in the interest of the public.
+- 10.01 An ETF may offer units by any of the following methods: - (a) An offer for subscription; - (b) A placement; or - (c) Such other methods as may be acceptable by the SC. - 10.02 For the purpose of paragraph 10.01, any offering of units of a leveraged or an inverse ETF can only be made to any person - (a) who is determined to be a sophisticated investor under the Guidelines on Categories of Sophisticated Investor, or - (b) who meets the criteria for trading in a leveraged or an inverse ETF as specified in the rules of Bursa Securities. - 10.03 The SC has the discretion not to allow any particular method of offering chosen by the ETF if it is of the view that the method in question is not in the interest of the public.